dotnet/docs-maui/docs/user-interface/layouts/index.md

 ## BindableLayout

-A <xref:Microsoft.Maui.Controls.BindableLayout> enables any layout class that derives from the `Layout` class to generate its content by binding to a collection of items, with the option to set the appearance of each item with a `DataTemplate`.
+A <xref:Microsoft.Maui.Controls.BindableLayout> enables any layout class that derives from the <xref:Microsoft.Maui.Controls.Layout> class to generate its content by binding to a collection of items, with the option to set the appearance of each item with a `DataTemplate`.

-A bindable layout is populated with data by setting its `ItemsSource` property to any collection that implements `IEnumerable`, and attaching it to a `Layout`-derived class.
+A bindable layout is populated with data by setting its `ItemsSource` property to any collection that implements `IEnumerable`, and attaching it to a <xref:Microsoft.Maui.Controls.Layout>-derived class.
 The appearance of each item in the bindable layout can be defined by setting the `BindableLayout.ItemTemplate` attached property to a `DataTemplate`.

 The following XAML shows how to bind a <xref:Microsoft.Maui.Controls.StackLayout> to a collection of items, and define their appearance with a `DataTemplate`: